-- Common to be very precise when costing study medications - Greater problems posed by costing out concomitant medications - Number of agents / routes of administration / dosages / # of doses - In many studies, investigators simplify process: - Categorize drugs into classes - Identify 1 or 2 representatives of class (including route / dosage / # of doses) - Cost out representative drugs and use their cost as cost for all members of class
+- Common to be very precise when costing study medications - Greater problems posed by costing out concomitant medications - Number of agents / routes of administration / dosages / # of doses - To facilitate use of data, some investigators simplify process (?? too much ??) - Categorize drugs into classes - Identify 1 or 2 representatives of class (including route / dosage / # of doses) - Cost out representative drugs and use their cost as cost for all members of class